Ways of having chemotherapy

 This page has information on the different ways you can have chemotherapy, including

-To damage and kill the cancer cells, the chemotherapy drugs must be absorbed into your blood and carried throughout your body.
-There are different ways of getting the drugs into your body.
-Doctors call these different ways routes of administration.
+There are different ways of getting chemotherapy drugs into your body.
 The best way for you depends on

 - The type of cancer you have

 - Where the cancer is in the body

 The most common ways of having chemotherapy are either directly into the blood stream through a drip or an injection (intravenously), or as tablets or capsules (orally)

 Less often, a drug may be injected into muscle or into the layer of fat just under the skin.
 For some types of cancer including brain tumours and leukaemia you may have a drug as an injection into the spinal fluid.
 For cancers that are in a body cavity, such as bladder cancer, you may have chemotherapy directly into the cavity.
 Other much rarer ways of having chemotherapy are as an injection into an artery near the tumour or directly into the tumour.